arjun3037/react-basics/notes/notes.md

           Its repository for all packages.
 2. npm init - input details and it will create the package.json file for us.
 3. package.json - it is configuration file for our npm.
 We need it for manages the third party packages.
-4. bundlers - It bundles out packages and file and get ready our project for production
+4. bundlers - It bundles out packages and files and get ready our project for production
-5. Dependencies - There are two type of dependencies we can install in our application. one is dev dependencies and other dependencies are nomal. dev dependency are used in development work and normal dependency used in other activity then development.
+5. Dependencies - There are two type of dependencies we can install in our application. one is dev dependencies and other dependencies are nomal. dev dependency are used in development work and normal dependency used in other activity other then development.
-6."parcel": "^2.8.3" --  caret sign stands for - if new version will availabel in future it will uatomaticallu
+6."parcel": "^2.8.3" --  caret sign stands for - if new version will available in future it will auomatically
     update the minor version in application.
-7. "~2.8.3" -- it will update all future pathced version without increamenting the minoir version.
+7. "~2.8.3" -- it will update all future patched version without increamenting the minor version.
 8. pakcege-lock.json - It keeps record of exact version of packages being used
 9. integrity in pakcege-lock.json - it will keep same the vesion of packege from local to production.
 10. node_modules -  node_ modules cotain all dependency defined in package.json and being used in our application.